Use Zendesk As a Content Source

 PERMISSIONS.

-• SearchUnify supports ticket, article, and post permissions from Zendesk pages.
+• SearchUnify supports ticket-level content permissions from Zendesk pages.

 • Enable the help center.
 It is necessary to crawl data.